stepuntik/secrets/README.md

-Certainly!
-Here's a template for a README for the "secrets" GitHub repository:

----

 # Secrets - Secure Password Management

 Secrets is a secure password management application designed to help you store and manage your sensitive login information.
 This repository contains the complete source code for Secrets, offering a foundation for building your password management solution.